-Italian lemon ricotta cookies are light and chewy cookies that are so delicious and really easy to make.
-These really easy Italian lemon cookies make a great addition to a cup of espresso or coffee and are prefect for anytime of year.
+These Italian lemon ricotta cookies with lemon glaze on top are classic Italian cookies with a light and chewy texture that are so delicious and easy to make.
+These ricotta and lemon cookies make a great addition to a cup of espresso or coffee and are perfect for any time of year.
 If you love lemon and ricotta, you are going to love these cookies.

 - Unsalted butter.

-- Ricotta Cheese.
-You really want to make sure you are using full fat ricotta for this recipe.
+- Whole Milk Ricotta Cheese.
+You want to make sure you are using full-fat ricotta for this recipe.

 - Baking soda.